-Discovery helps explain how B cells adapt to their targetsMay 7th, 2014 in Medical research /
+Discovery helps explain how B cells adapt to their targetsMay 7, 2014 by Zach Veilleux in Medicine & Health / Medical research

 (Medical Xpress)—Over the weeks following an invasion by a disease-causing microbe, the human immune system fine tunes its defenses, producing proteins called antibodies that are ever more precisely targeted at the invader.
 New research in Michel Nussenzweig's Laboratory of Molecular Immunology helps explain how the immune system accomplishes this, suggesting new ways by which the body could be trained to fight disease.